-You also have the option to upgrade to the Park Hopper Plus option, which means you’ll also get visits (the amount depends on the amount of days on your ticket) to a Disney water park (Blizzard Beach or Typhoon Lagoon), the ESPN Wide World of Sports Complex, one of the mini golf courses (restrictions apply), or the Oak Trails Golf Course (green fees only).
+You also have the option to upgrade to the Park Hopper Plus option, which means you’ll also get visits (the amount depends on the number of days on your ticket) to a Disney water park (Blizzard Beach or Typhoon Lagoon), the ESPN Wide World of Sports Complex, one of the mini-golf courses (restrictions apply), or the Oak Trails Golf Course (green fees only).

 Do You Need The Park Hopper Option?

 Guests to Walt Disney World frequently ask whether they need the park hopper option.
 That really depends on your specific plans.
 Keep in mind that you’ll need valid park admission to dine at a specific park.

 Say, for instance, that you visit the Magic Kingdom for the day but want to dine at Epcot‘s World Showcase.
 You’ll need the park hopper option on your ticket to enter Epcot that evening.
 You aren’t able to use a second day on your multi-day ticket.
 You do not, however, need the park hopper if you leave the park for a while but return to the same park later that day.

 We typically do like to get the park hopper, because it gives us a good amount of flexibility.
 I can make my dining reservations well in advance without worrying about which park we are visiting.
 Since we enjoy staying at the Beach Club Resort, it’s nice to eat at the World Showcase at night, even if we aren’t visiting Epcot that day.